tiagopog/jsonapi-utils/README.md

 #### Formatters

 In the backstage those are the guys which actually parse ActiveRecord/Hash objects and build a new Hash compliant with JSON API.
-They can be called anywhere in controllers being very useful if you need to generate the response body and do some work with it before actually rendering the response.
+They can be called anywhere in controllers being very useful if you need to do some work with the response's body before rendering the response.

-Note: the resulting Hash from those methods can not be passed as argument to `JSONAPI::Utils#jsonapi_render` or  `JSONAPI::Utils#jsonapi_render_error`, instead it needs to be rendered by the usual `ActionController#render`.
+> Note: the resulting Hash from those methods can not be passed as argument to `JSONAPI::Utils#jsonapi_render` or  `JSONAPI::Utils#jsonapi_render_error`, instead it needs to be rendered by the usual `ActionController#render`.

 **jsonapi_format**

-*Because of semantic reasons `JSONAPI::Utils#jsonapi_serialize` was renamed being now just an alias to `JSONAPI::Utils#jsonapi_format`.*
+> Because of semantic reasons `JSONAPI::Utils#jsonapi_serialize` was renamed to `JSONAPI::Utils#jsonapi_format`.

 ```ruby
 # app/controllers/users_controller.rb